 My father was at the petrol station, next to the pub, refuelling the car.
 He had been refuelling for two hours.
 Downstairs, my mother was glaring at warm pans of rice, dahl and curried carp.
 I was hungry, too.
 But to eat before one’s man was disrespectful.

 I wavered before the watercolour of Calcuttan goddesses in my father’s flickering study, bought one year from a shack by the Howrah bridge during our return home to the UK.
 Here was Lakshmi, of the bountiful harvests, blessing the houshold in golden anklets.
 Dove-eyed Durga rode to victory on her lion.
 A protector, she was the favourite of most Bengalis.
 But I loved Kali, Creator and Destroyer of worlds, smudged in a corner.
 She was a rock star in a necklace of skulls, striding over her consort, Shiva, hair flying, holding a sickle and severed head in two of her four hands.
-October into November, Bengal exploded with Goddess-fervour, worshipping Lakshmi and Durga with dhak-drums, dancing and, for Kali, fireworks.
+From October into November Bengal exploded with Goddess-fervour, worshipping Lakshmi and Durga with dhak-drums, dancing.
+For Kali, there were fireworks.

 “Black,” said my mother, herself proudly fair-fair, “But beautiful.
 So much shakti” – feminine power – “Shiva, most forceful of gods, can’t control her.
 But he loves her, extremely.”
 I gave Kali kudos for this state of affairs.
 However, from C.S Lewis to Indiana Jones, this complex goddess has been grossly misrepresented in the West.
 Even Germaine Greer, a self-professed Kali-lover, mixes up Kali’s meanings, calling her a “witch”; but then, Kali is a mistress of weird unions.